-Signs of Spring Poetry and Music Walking Tour with Jane Clarke, James Mahon and Katrina Naomi
+Signs of Spring Poetry and Music Walking Tour – Booked Out with Jane Clarke, James Mahon and Katrina Naomi

 What better way to celebrate the arrival of Spring than at a unique poetry and music walking tour immersed in the beautiful and peaceful surrounds of the National Botanic Gardens.
 Join poets Jane Clarke and Katrina Naomi, and piper James Mahon, for this relaxed and uplifting walk around the gardens, pausing along the way for music and poetry tuned to the signs of spring in the Botanics.